 Note that some offenses – such as non-payment of dues, or setting fire to the space – can trigger automatic membership suspension or termination, without a formal review by the Board.

+Be excellent to each other.
 Harassment of any kind will not be tolerated.
-In addition to the DENHAC Golden Rule, “Don’t be a dick,” all members are also bound by the building’s harassment policy, located here: https://docs.google.com/document/d/1L2daNFExBfH1GKF6XsgZjuOhM4I3FZGKVKqoSdvgfpQ/edit
+In addition to the denhac Golden Rule, “Don’t be a dick,” all members are also bound by the building’s harassment policy.

 Access & Security Policy

-All members of DENHAC in good standing will receive a keycard allowing 24/7 access to our space.
-This does NOT grant the member access to OMF, or to any other building tenant.
+All members of denhac in good standing will receive a keycard allowing 24/7 access to our space.
+This does NOT grant the member access to the entire building which is shared with other tenants.
 After hours, we are only allowed to be in our own space, or through our landlord’s space to use the bathrooms.
 NO other access is allowed without explicit manager or board approval.

-In addition, all members are bound by our landlord’s access policy, located here: https://docs.google.com/document/d/1uzkxEJMGAB3CCRH2mfw3SVYdHDRxSLPlYGfWUI8JRMc/edit?usp=gmail
+In addition, all members are bound by our landlord’s access policy.

 Mail & Package Policy